-- Of the total 75 transfer credits permitted, 66 credits (maximum) may be from 2-year level colleges or by examinations (CLEP, AP, IB) - Final transcripts from accredited institutions (official and sealed) are required - Course grades of "C-" or above is required - Students must complete at least one-half of their major credits at Sage - Students must complete at at least 45 credit hours in residence at Sage - 30 of the last 45 credit hours must be completed in residence
+- Of the total 75 transfer credits permitted, 66 credits (maximum) may be from 2-year level colleges or by examinations (CLEP, AP, IB).
+Exception: may be up to 90 transfer credits in special cases such as college closures. - Final transcripts from accredited institutions (official and sealed) are required - Course grades of "C-" or above is required - Students must complete at least one-half of their major credits at Sage - Students must complete at at least 45 credit hours in residence at Sage.
+Exception: may be 30 credit hours in residence in special cases such as college closures. - 30 of the last 45 credit hours must be completed in residence